-Rising atmospheric concentrations of greenhouse gases are the main cause of current and future climate change (Intergovernmental Panel on Climate change IPCC, 2007).
-Uncertainty in mapping an emission scenario onto future abundance of greenproject climate change and its impact on nature and society.
-To date, IPCC has generally adopted a single trajectory for the growth of greenhouse gases in each of several different socio-economic scenarios, thus neglecting uncertainty in those future abundances.
-For methane, the second most important anthropogenic GHG, these trajecto-
+Rising atmospheric concentrations of greenhouse gases are the main cause of current and future climate change (Intergovernmental Panel on Climate Change, hereafter IPCC, 2007).
+Uncertainty in mapping an emission scenario onto future abundance of greenhouse gases (GHGs) thus translates almost directly into uncertainty in our ability to project climate change and its impact on nature and society.
+To date, IPCC has generally adopted a single trajectory for the growth of greenhouse gases in each of several different socioeconomic scenarios, thus neglecting uncertainty in those future abundances.
+For methane, the second most important anthropogenic GHG, these trajectories are based on simple parametric formulas for methane lifetime.
+In the IPCC Third Assessment Report (TAR), 4 parameters accounted for changes in the largest atmospheric methane sink, oxidation by tropospheric OH: anthropogenic emissions of CO, nitrogen oxides (NO_x) , and volatile organic compounds (VOC_s) and the negative feedback between methane abundance and tropospheric OH (Prather et al., 2001).
+Other sinks, which include oxidation in the stratosphere, oxidation by tropospheric chlorine, and uptake into soil, were assessed but assumed not to change during the 21st century projections.
+For the upcoming IPCC 5th Assessment Report (AR5) the Representative Concentration Pathway (RCP) scenarios adopt methane trajectories calculated in the MAGICC model, which augments the TAR parametric formula with a temperature term (Meinshausen et al., 2011a).

-25 2007).
-Uncertainty in mapping an emission scenario onto future abundance of greenhouse gases (GHGs) thus translates almost directly into uncertainty in our ability to Paper

-- 5 ries are based on simple parametric formulas for methane lifetime.
-In the IPCC Third Assessment Report (TAR), 4 parameters accounted for the change in tropospheric OH, the largest atmospheric methane sink, due to anthropogenic emissions of CO, nitrogen oxides (NO_x), and volatile organic compounds (VOCs) and the negative feedback between methane abundance and tropospheric OH (Prather et al., 2001).
-Other sinks, - which include oxidation in the stratosphere, oxidation by tropospheric chlorine, and uptake into soil, were assessed but assumed not to change during the 21st century projections.
-For the upcoming IPCC 5th Assessment Report (AR5) the Representative Concentration Pathway (RCP) scenarios adopt methane trajectories calculated in the MAGICC model, which augments the TAR parametric formula with a temperature term (Meinshausen et al., 2011a). - On small spatial scales, OH concentrations and methane oxidation depend on temperature, pressure, sun elevation, clouds, UV attenuation by stratospheric ozone, and local concentrations of water vapor, ozone, CH_4 , CO, NO_x , VOCs, and aerosols (e.g. Duncan et al., 2000; Olson et al., 2006).
-Integrated globally and annually, some of - these influences are small, but numerous studies have found that temperature, circulation, water vapor, stratospheric ozone, clouds and natural and anthropogenic emissions are important (Dentener et al., 2003; Fiore et al., 2006; Hess and Mahowald, 2009; Lelieveld and Crutzen, 1994; Stevenson et al., 2005; Voulgarakis et al., 2010).
-Uncertainties in these factors and in the present-day methane budget mean that each so- - 25 cioeconomic emission scenario could produce a range of future methane abundances (Prather et al., 2012).
+On small spatial scales, OH concentrations and methane oxidation depend on temperature, pressure, sun elevation, clouds, surface albedo, UV attenuation by stratospheric ozone, and local concentrations of water vapor, ozone, CH4, CO, NO_x, VOCs, and aerosols (e.g. Duncan et al., 2000; Olson et al., 2006).
+Integrated globally and annually, some of these influences are small, but numerous studies have found that temperature, circulation, water vapor, stratospheric ozone, clouds and natural and anthropogenic emissions are important (Lelieveld and Crutzen, 1994; Spivakovsky et al., 2000; Dentener et al., 2003; Stevenson et al., 2005; Dalsoren et al., 2006; Fiore et al., 2006; Hess and Mahowald, 2009; Voulgarakis et al., 2010).
+Uncertainties in these factors and in the present-day methane budget mean that each socioeconomic emission scenario could produce a range of future methane abundances (Prather et al., 2012).